chriskempson/base16-shell/README.md

 ![Base16 Shell](https://raw.github.com/chriskempson/base16-shell/master/base16-shell.png)

 ## Use Cases
-* You want to use a `*.256.*` varient of a Termainal theme designed to honor the original bright colors.
+* You want to use a `*.256.*` variant of a Terminal theme designed to honor the original bright colors.
 * You prefer to use a script instead of a terminal emulator theme to color your shell.
 * You use this script to have different colorschemes appear on different SSH sessions.